Chapter 3:

 “Okay, what about everything else?”

-“I came here to check on you; that part is legit.
-The reason I’m telling you is… so maybe you can help me and Alonso tell Mom and Laurence.
+“I came here to check on you; that part is legit!
+The reason I’m telling you is… so maybe you can help us tell Mom and Laurence.
 Also, no; it’s not because of Alonso that I’ve been away all this time.
 That, I’ll get into later.”

 Just then Nicolaus’s phone rang.
-Despite it being an unknown number, he had a feeling it was the police.
-He walked over to the bathroom and shut the door behind him, leaving his sister and her soon to be baby-daddy alone.
-On the other side of the phone an officer spoke to him, requesting a meeting down at the station as soon as possible.
+Though it was an unknown number, he had a feeling it was the police.
+He closed himself off in bathroom and shut the door, leaving his sister and her soon to be baby-daddy alone.
+On the other side of the phone an officer spoke to him, requesting a meeting at the station as soon as possible.
 He agreed, hung up, then attempted to call Vernon.
-The call was forwarded to voice mail, so Nicolaus sent him a text message instead.
+The call was forwarded to voice mail, so Nicolaus sent a text message instead.
 Once finished, he exited the bathroom and relayed the information with the two who he left waiting.

 “I’ll drive you there!”
 Dani offered.